ibm-cloud-docs/Registry/registry_faq.md

 {: #faq_quota_error}
 {: faq}

 You exceeded the image storage or pull traffic quota for your account for the current month.
-To resolve this issue, you can either review your quota limits and increase them as necessary, or if you're on the lite plan, upgrade to the standard plan.
+To resolve this issue, you can either review your quota limits and increase them as necessary, or if you're on the Lite plan, upgrade to the standard plan.

 For more information, see [Why am I getting errors about my quota in {{site.data.keyword.registryshort}}?](/docs/Registry?topic=Registry-troubleshoot-quota) and [Staying within quota limits](/docs/Registry?topic=Registry-registry_quota#registry_quota_freeup).